webpro255/HiddenSecTools/README.md

 **A Curated List of Lesser-Known but Effective Cybersecurity Tools** This repository is dedicated to uncovering and showcasing powerful cybersecurity tools that may not be widely known but are incredibly effective in various cybersecurity domains.
 Each tool is accompanied by a brief description, use cases, and examples to help you quickly understand and leverage these hidden gems in your security efforts.

+## Disclaimer

+The tools and resources provided in this repository are intended for educational purposes and ethical security testing only.
+Unauthorized use of these tools to attack systems or networks without prior permission from the owner is illegal and unethical.
+The repository owner does not take responsibility for any misuse or damage caused by the tools listed here.

+By using the tools in this repository, you agree to use them responsibly and in compliance with all applicable laws and regulations.
+These tools are provided "as is" without any warranty, and the repository owner is not liable for any consequences resulting from their use.

 ## Table of Contents

 - [Introduction](#introduction)